Terry Bartlett

-Terence 'Terry' J Bartlett (born 2 December 1963) is a male retired English gymnast.
+Terence "Terry" J. Bartlett (born 2 December 1963) is a male retired English gymnast.

 Gymnastics career

 Bartlett was educated at The Mountbatten School And Language College in Romsey, Hampshire.
 At the age of 17, Bartlett moved to the United States, where, after graduating, he was offered a scholarship to Pennsylvania State University.
 He competed for Great Britain at the Olympic Games in 1984, 1988, and 1992, captaining the gymnastics team at the latter event.

 He represented England and won a silver medal in the team event, at the 1990 Commonwealth Games in Auckland, New Zealand.

 Later career

 He has since been performing with the Canadian circus troupe Cirque du Soleil.
-He trained Charlize Theron for her part in the movie Aeon Flux, and is a former boyfriend of Gabby Logan's sister.
+He trained Charlize Theron for her part in the movie Æon Flux, and is a former boyfriend of Gabby Logan's sister.